Paducah Slip and Fall Lawyer

 Your time window to file is limited.
 Kentucky statute of limitation laws for a slip and fall lawsuit must be filed within one year of the date of the accident.
 Don’t wait, get in touch with us today.

 The Slip and Fall Lawsuit Process

 In most slip and fall accidents, you will need to file a claim with the owner of the property’s insurance company.
 The insurance company will send an adjuster out to investigate the incident who may try negotiating a settlement with you.

 Insurance companies are always trying to do what’s best for them — not you.
-You should seriously consider speaking with an attorney who specializes in personal injury law before speaking with the adjuster.
+You should seriously consider speaking with an attorney who specializes in personal injury law in Kentucky before speaking with the adjuster.
 An attorney will help guide you through the process, negotiate for you, and even take your claim to trial if they have to.

 Important: The settlement process can take weeks or even years.
 This is one of the reasons why it’s so important to work with an attorney as they will handle everything for you from the start of your claim to finish when you receive your settlement check.

 Proving Negligence in a Slip and Fall Case

 If dangerous conditions on the property caused you to slip and fall, proving negligence in the case is a process that hinges on both cause and intent.

 The first thing to do when trying to prove negligence is to figure out why you slipped or fell in the first place.
 Was there something slippery present?
 Were walking surfaces uneven or did they lack appropriate lighting?
 If so, these conditions are what an attorney will look for to build your case.